Sheethalsheethu/DSA_Pathfinding_Algorithm_Visualizer/README.md

 # DSA_Pathfinding_Algorithm_Visualizer

-The Pathfinding Algorithm Visualizer is a web-based tool that helps users visualize different pathfinding algorithms in a 30x30 grid environment.
+The Pathfinding Algorithm Visualizer is a web-based tool built using Java that helps users visualize different pathfinding algorithms in a 30x30 grid environment.
 This interactive tool animates the execution of various search algorithms in real time, allowing users to see how each algorithm explores the grid and reaches its goal.

 # Algorithms Used